Self-duality and associated parallel or cocalibrated ${\mathrm{G}}_2$ structures: Introduction

+One may say that a basic knowledge of the theory up to Bianchi identity in 4-dimensional geometry is most sufficient in order to prove $\phi$ is coclosed.

+The family of $\gdois$ cocalibrated metrics explicitly found is a natural variation of the above preferred structure.
+The abundance of these examples is consistent with an existence result on spin manifolds and the h-principle of cocalibrated structures, proved in \cite[Theorem 1.8]{CrowleyNordstrom}.
+It is also important for the construction of $\mathrm{Spin}(7)$ metrics on $P_\pm\times(-\epsilon,\epsilon)$, $\epsilon>0$, if one proceeds with the `Hitchin flow' technique.
+From another perspective, the cocalibration $(P_\pm,\phi)$ is quite surprising since it reveals a new kind of twistorial framework for the study of oriented Riemannian 4-manifolds and, therefore, also a potential for new functor relations between 4- and 7-dimensional geometry.
+More plainly, our result compares with the well-known theorem which says that every cotangent bundle \textit{is} a symplectic manifold.

-We start our study with a recall of the theory of connections on principal coframe bundles and the Singer-Thorpe curvature decomposition for Riemannian 4-manifolds.
-We hope to have given an independent proof of this decomposition.
-The many well-known results are used frequently along the main theorems.
-We also present an introduction to $\gdois$ fundamental notions and equations.
-Then we revisit the $\gdois$ holonomy metrics on $X_\pm=\Lambda^2_\pm T^*M$ constructed by R. Bryant and S. Salamon, somehow willing to honour their discovery of true $\gdois$ holonomy.
-We compute the fundamental torsion equations of \cite{FerGray} on $X_\pm$, for $M$ anti-selfdual, or selfdual for the $-$ case, which are finally supremely related by an elementary lemma about two 1-variable dependent positive functions (throughout the paper we work in the smooth category).
-The torsion forms, also described for the new structures on $P_\pm$, thus entail many new unsolved questions.
-As our computations are also accomplished for the bundle of self-dual 2-forms, we use results of C.~LeBrun to deduce that to every $K3$ surface with Calabi-Yau metric corresponds a 2-parameter family of parallel $\gdois$ structures on $\Lambda^2_+T^*K3$.
-Our last chapter contains the general equations of the new, always cocalibrated, $\gdois$ structures.
+We start our study with a recast of the theory of connections on principal coframe bundles and the Singer-Thorpe decomposition of the curvature tensor of a Riemannian 4-manifolds.
+We have given below a quite independent proof of this decomposition.
+These well-known results are used along the later proofs of the main theorems.

+We also present an introduction to fundamental notions and equations of $\gdois$ geometry.
+Then we revisit the $\gdois$-holonomy metrics on $X_\pm=\Lambda^2_\pm T^*M$, constructed by R. Bryant and S. Salamon in \cite{BrySal,Sal3}, somehow willing to honour their discovery of true $\gdois$-holonomy.
+We compute the fundamental torsion equations of \cite{Bryant1,FerGray} on $X_\pm$, for $M$ anti-self-dual, or self-dual for the \textit{minus} case, which are finally related by an elementary lemma about two 1-variable dependent positive functions (throughout the paper we work in the smooth category).
+The torsion forms entail many new unsolved questions.
+As our computations are also accomplished for the bundle of self-dual 2-forms, we use results of C.~LeBrun (\cite{LeB1,LeB3}) to deduce that to every $K3$ surface with Calabi-Yau metric there corresponds a 2-parameter family of parallel $\gdois$ structures on $\Lambda^2_+T^*K3$.